 Alongside accessing reading materials for your studies, the Library is a great place to develop your wider academic skills.
-Our My Learning Essentials team can support you with your note-making, academic writing, time-management, critical thinking skills and much more!
-In the interactive posts below, you can share ideas with other students and discover new strategies and techniques to use in your own studies.
-The posts will give you an experience of how our My Learning Essentials team can help you this year.
+The My Learning Essentials team can support you with your note-making, academic writing, time-management, critical thinking skills and much more.

-Alongside our modern collections the Library has unique collections for you to use and explore throughout your time at the university, housed in The John Rylands Research Institute and Library and the Ahmed Iqbal Ullah Race Relations Centre.
+Alongside our modern collections, the Library has unique collections for you to use and explore throughout your time at the University.
+These are housed in The John Rylands Research Institute and Library and the Ahmed Iqbal Ullah RACE Centre.

 The John Rylands Research Institute and Library

-Part of the University of Manchester since 1972, the Library is home to 1.4 million items, and many of our items have been digitised to view online.
-Holdings of individual manuscript items now cover more than fifty languages, including all major European and Middle Eastern languages and numerous Far Eastern ones.
+Part of The University of Manchester since 1972, the Library is home to 1.4 million items, many of which have been digitised to view online.
+Holdings of individual manuscript items now cover more than 50 languages, including all major European and Middle Eastern languages and numerous Far Eastern ones.
 They span more than five millennia and are written on virtually every medium ever employed, including clay, papyrus, parchment, vellum, linen, palm leaves, copper, ivory, felt, bark and bamboo.

-The Ahmed Iqbal Ullah Race Relations Resource Centre is an open access library specialising in the study of race, ethnicity and migration.
+The Ahmed Iqbal Ullah RACE Centre is an open access library specialising in the study of race, ethnicity and migration.